 NVDA intrinsic value vs growth

-NVDA intrinsic shows a growth assumptions curve, which grows fast with growth assumptions, and obviously shows a market price line and a market-implied growth rate.
+NVDA’s intrinsic value rises rapidly under the growth assumptions, along with the market price line and the market-implied growth rate.
 Not the fact, however, that the intrinsic curve of NVDA can tend towards the market price at the point of the growth range, to show that the valuation is very delicate to growth, but not to grow graphically beyond the range of the assumptions.
-This reading is consistent with what Nvidia has been asserting, it is working on as being the basis of accelerated computing and the implementation of AI platforms as key pillars of its operating model (NVIDIA Corporation, n.d.).
+This reading is consistent with what Nvidia has been asserting: it is working on this as the basis for accelerated computing and the implementation of AI platforms as key pillars of its operating model (NVIDIA Corporation, n.d.).

 Figure 1.
 NVDA: Intrinsic Value per Share vs Growth Rate (with market price and market-implied growth).